What Is Hedera (HBAR)?

-If you like the sound of what Hedera is doing, and want to get your hands on some HBAR, we have great news for you – it has just been supported on Ledger Live, meaning you can buy (through MoonPay) sell and manage your HBAR seamlessly, from the security of your Ledger Nano.
+If you like the sound of what Hedera is doing, and want to get your hands on some HBAR, we have great news for you – it has just been supported on Ledger Live, meaning you can buy (through MoonPay) sell and manage HBAR seamlessly with Hedera wallet, from the security of your Ledger Nano.

 How do you do that?
 Simply create an account in MyHbarWallet and import it into Ledger Live; from there, you’ll be able to manage you HBAR with ease.

 Distributed ledger technology has already disrupted the way we manage value, relationships and information, and even now, that technology is constantly evolving to bring you new options.
 As the space grows, Ledger is here to keep you informed about the most important new arrivals and what they’re contributing – and of course, secure your crypto assets as you use those platforms yourself.